kfuture2024/code-campus-level1/README.md

 - Try to create blocks like below
 ![Sample](sample-html-page.png)
 - You can explore the entire page and try things in this link: [CSS tutorial](https://www.w3schools.com/css/)
+- (Not required to place in the center, you can try that too.)

 # Task 2
 - Increase the border radious, thickness, change background color, font, etc. Explore the CSS positioning on the block you created.
 Post your tries- and results.